3 Days on Hawaii’s Big Island: Volcanoes, Lava & Stars, Oh My!

 Suggested 3-Day Itinerary for the Big Island

-If you’re planning a three day trip to Hawaii, I’m going to assume you arrive on Day 0 (Day Zero), since most flights will leave continental North America in the morning to afternoon.
-Once you’ve arrived and made it to your (first) hotel, you’ll start this itinerary on the next morning.
+If you’re planning a three-day trip to Hawaii, I’m going to assume you arrive on Day 0 (Day Zero), since most flights will leave continental North America in the morning to afternoon.
+Once you’ve arrived, maybe grabbed a rental car, and made it to your (first) hotel, you’ll start this itinerary on the next morning.

 Day 1: A Bucket-List Vacay Day

-You’re on vacation, so start it off right: it’s totally cool to relax this morning and soak up some sun at your hotel or Airbnb if they have a good place for it.
+You’re on vacation, so for your first day, start it off right: it’s totally cool to relax this morning and soak up some sun at your hotel or Airbnb if they have a good place for it.
 If you are staying at an Airbnb away from the beach, consider asking your host where they go for a swim – most folks are happy to share their secret spots.

 For lunch, there’s only one place: Da Poke Shack.
 The island’s best and most beloved poke shop is popular with locals and visitors alike; order a combo plate so you can try more kinds of poke.